Black Friday and Cyber Monday (BFCM) have become consumer staples, with 51% of UK adults planning to spend during the Black Friday weekend.

 Outsourcing your logistics is an effective strategy.
 It frees up your time to focus your efforts on your business, customer acquisition, and loyalty.

-But during peak periods such as Black Friday or the Christmas period, you should provide a precise brief to your logistics provider so that he is, in turn, armed to face the rush.
+But during peak periods such as Black Friday Cyber Monday period, you should provide a precise brief to your logistics provider so that he is, in turn, armed to face the rush.

 Make sure that your logistics partner can manage the peak periods and alert him on the arrival of your goods at the warehouse, your promotions, and the avalanche of orders he will receive.